ericguirbal/hugo/docs/content/en/getting-started/configuration.md

 ## Configure Title Case

 Set `titleCaseStyle` to specify the title style used by the [title](/functions/title/) template function and the automatic section titles in Hugo.
-It defaults to [AP Stylebook](https://www.apstylebook.com/) for title casing, but you can also set it to `Chicago` or `Go` (every word starts with a capital letter).
+It defaults to [AP Stylebook](https://www.apstylebook.com/) for title casing, but you can also set it to `Chicago`, `Go` (every word starts with a capital letter) or `Sentence` (first letter of the first word is capitalized).

 ## Configuration Environment Variables